freenas/freenas-docs/freenas_account.rst

 .. image:: images/user1a.png

-Each account entry indicates the user ID, username, primary group ID, home directory, default shell, full name, whether or not it is a built-in user that came with the FreeNAS® installation, the email address, whether or not logins are disabled, whether or not the user account is locked, whether or not the user is allowed to use :command:`sudo`, and whether or not the user connects from a Windows 8, 8.1, 10, or higher system.
+Each account entry indicates the user ID, username, primary group ID, home directory, default shell, full name, whether it is a built-in user that came with the FreeNAS® installation, the email address, whether logins are disabled, whether the user account is locked, whether the user is allowed to use :command:`sudo`, and if the user connects from a Windows 8 or higher system.
 To reorder the list, click the desired column name.
-An arrow indicates which column the view is sorted by;
+An arrow indicates which column controls the view sort order.
-click the arrow to reverse the sort order.
+Click the arrow to reverse the sort order.

-If you click a user account, the following buttons will appear for that account:
+Click a user account to cause these buttons to appear:

 * **Modify User:** used to modify the account's settings, as listed in Table 4.2b.